menu

 McDermitt is a tiny town located in the state of Oregon.
 With a population of 0 people and just one neighborhood, McDermitt is the 227th largest community in Oregon.

-Overall, McDermitt’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+McDermitt’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-McDermitt is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, McDermitt does not have a public transit system used by locals to get to and from work.

 McDermitt is an extremely ethnically-diverse town.
 The people who call McDermitt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McDermitt residents report their race to be Native Hawaiian.
 Important ancestries of people in McDermitt include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.